t-taniai/TSS_CVPR2016_Demo/Readme.txt

     - mask1.png : Estimated foreground mask for image1.
     - mask2.png : Estimated foreground mask for image2.
     - options.txt : List of option settings.
 (Some of them are explained below).
-    - summary_f1.png : Warped image results at each hierarchical layer.
+    - summary_f1.png : Warped image results at each layer.
 (Flip between f1 and f2 to verify alignment).
     - summary_f2.png : Original images
-    - summary_f3.png : Warped image results with segmentation at each hierarchical layer.
+    - summary_f3.png : Warped image results with segmentation at each layer.
     - summary1.png : Results of image1.
 See explanations below.
     - summary2.png : Results of image2.
 See explanations below.